LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > code.
 Similarly Transient Last could be Transient Late, but you would have to
 > see whether this terminology really fits.

-Thanks, we will consider this alternative name for the final paper.
+Thanks, we will consider these alternative names for the final paper.

 > My only issue at this point is that the reader is left with numnbers only,